 - Avoid using soap to wash the genital area.
 Soap substitutes can be used.

-- Avoid using antiseptics, douches or perfumed sprays in the genital area.
+- Avoid using antiseptics, douches or perfumed sprays (often sold as 'feminine hygiene products') in the genital area.

 - Avoid using perfumed toilet papers and menstrual products.

 - Avoid wearing tight-fitting pants and synthetic underwear.

 - Consider changing your laundry detergent and don’t use fabric softeners.

 - If you frequently experience thrush after taking antibiotics, seek advice from your GP.
 Think about planning ahead by taking thrush treatment when symptoms first occur.

 Repeated painful sex during thrush episodes can lead to ongoing vaginal and vulval pain that persists even after thrush is treated.
 You may wish to avoid sex during this time.

 Thrush is not an STI, but male partners can sometimes get redness and irritation after sex.

 Ruling out other vaginal and vulvar conditions